 Our reproduction Spanish Brown Oil Cloth, made exclusively for 1700s to early 1800s reenactors, is 60"

 wide, 100% cotton canvas.
-It's water resistant and mildew retardant, plus the 10 oz weight readily lends itself to
+It's treated to be water resistant and mildew retardant, but it is NOT waterproof.
+Plus the 10 oz weight readily lends itself to

 hand or machine stitching.
 Unlike linseed oil based materials, our Spanish Brown cloth is not sticky and will